Hadibuttt/Akeneo-Shopify-Panel/README.md

 # Akeno Shopify Admin
-This repository is a replica of 'Akeno Shopify Admin Panel' integrated at the back-end of an e-commerce project.
+This repository is a replica of [Akeno Shopify Admin Panel](https://akeneo-shop.myshopify.com/admin) integrated at the Back-End of an E-Commerce Project.

 ## Features:
 - Admin can add Category/Subcategory/Product